GalvinVoltag/The-Timestopper/README.md

 + +You can still parry in stopped time
 + +No Weapon Cooldown cheat works with gold arm
 + +Gold Arm is upgradable through terminals fr
++ +Customizable animation speed, timestop speed, healability, shader effects, and more...
 + +~someone is watching you~

 ### To do: